harcokuppens/CourseGradingWithDOMjudge/Sending_batch_of_personalized_emails.md

-# Sending a batch of mails each personalized towards the receiver
+# Sending a batch of personalized emails

-The general method to make a personalized mail is by using a template mail in which we have variables.
-For each receiver we have different values for these variables.
-We collect all data for all receivers in a simple `.csv` file, which contains a row per receiver.
-This can be easily parsed to fill the template per user.
+The general method to send personalized emails, is to use a template with variables that are replaced with specific values for each recipient.
+These values can be stored in a simple `.csv` file, with each row corresponding to a recipient.
+The first row in the .csv file is a special row, also called the header row, which specifies the variable name for each column.
+All other rows are receiver data.
+This `.csv` file can be easily parsed to fill the template for each user.

-Two ways to send emails using data from `.csv` file:
+There are two main methods to send personalized emails using data from a .csv file:

-* scripting the generation of `.eml` files yourself, and then send these files with a **mail commandline tool**
+1. Scripting the generation of `.eml` files yourself and then sending these files with a **mail command-line tool**.
-* using special **mail merge** software
+2. Using specialized **mail merge** software.

 ## Scripting the generation of `.eml` files from a `.csv file`, then send .eml files